 One of America’s favorite springtime traditions is the return of Major League Baseball.

-This year, the Yankees’ home opener falls on April 4, while the Mets’ home opener comes on April 8.
+This year, the Yankees’ home opener falls on April 10, while the Mets’ home opener comes on April 3.
+It’s always a ton of fun to take in a game with the whole family, and NYC fans will be cheering right along with you.

 So whichever team you support, there’s some exciting early season baseball to enjoy during your next NYC trip!
 Want to see more of Yankee Stadium?
 Take a tour!